 Amendments to the Act in 1986 (AB-3101, Sher, D-Palo Alto) eliminated authorization for DWR to investigate and study dams on the Eel River and its tributaries.
 These amendments narrowed and listed the types of projects that agencies of the state were prohibited in assisting, cooperating, funding, and permitting and included those restrictions to study rivers, the latter with a sunset clause (amended § 5093.56).
-AB-3101 protections for study rivers have subsequently lapsed and been repealed, and subsequent legislative practice has been to adopt a river-specific approach.
+AB-3101 generic protections for study rivers have subsequently lapsed and been repealed, and subsequent legislative practice has been to adopt river-specific customized interim protections for study ("potential") rivers.

-In response to studies required by the Legislature (AB-3101, Sher, D-Palo Alto) and with the concurrence of Resources Secretary Gordon Van Vleck, segments of the East Carson and West Walker rivers were added to the system in 1989 (§ 5093.545(f)(1) & (§ 5093.545(f)(2) and the McCloud River was provided certain protections, although not formally included in the system (§ 5093.542) (AB-1200, Sher).
-Also in response to studies mandated by the Legislature (AB-653, Sher), Deer Creek and Mill Creek were provided certain protections in 1995, although not formally included in the system (§ 5093.70) (AB-1413, Sher).
-The Legislature has, in addition to the initial system designations, clearly retained the de facto right to designate rivers outright since they added segments of the South Yuba in 1999 (§ 5093.54(g)(1)) (SB-496, Sher), short segments of the Albion and Gualala Rivers in 2003 (§§ 5093.54(h) & 5093.54(i)) (AB-1168, Berg, D-Eureka), and segments of Cache Creek in 2005 (AB-1328, Wolk, D-Davis) to the state system without studies.
+In response to studies required by the Legislature (AB-3101, Sher, D-Palo Alto) and with the concurrence of Resources Secretary Gordon Van Vleck, segments of the East Carson and West Walker rivers were added to the System in 1989 (§ 5093.545(f)(1) & (§ 5093.545(f)(2) and segments of the McCloud River and the McCloud Arm of Shasta Reservoir were provided certain protections, although not formally included in the System (§ 5093.542) (AB-1200, Sher).
+Also in response to studies mandated by the Legislature (AB-653, Sher), Deer Creek and Mill Creek were provided certain protections in 1995, although not formally included in the System (§ 5093.70) (AB-1413, Sher).
+The Legislature has, in addition to the initial System designations, clearly retained the de facto right to designate rivers outright since they added segments of the South Yuba in 1999 (§ 5093.54(g)(1)) (SB-496, Sher), short segments of the Albion and Gualala Rivers in 2003 (§§ 5093.54(h) & 5093.54(i)) (AB-1168, Berg, D-Eureka), and segments of Cache Creek in 2005 (AB-1328, Wolk, D-Davis) to the state system without studies.

 Amendments to the Act in 2004 (SB-904, Chesbro, D-Arcata) ensured that "Special Treatment Areas" under the Forest Practice Rules applied to river segments classified as "scenic" or "recreational" as well as river segments classified as "wild" (§ 5093.68).
-These amendments also sharpened the responsibilities of departments and agencies of the state to protect the free-flowing nature and extraordinary values of components of the system as they carry out their duties (§ 5093.61).
+These amendments also sharpened the responsibilities of departments and agencies of the state to protect the free-flowing nature and extraordinary values of components of the System as they carry out their duties (§ 5093.61).